brokenphilip/fixedphilip/README.md

 ```

 ## Running
 Upon your first launch, it will create a default `config.json`.
-You must edit this file in a text editor and provide your own [bot token](https://dpp.dev/creating-a-bot-application.html).
-After the required modifications have been made, you can run fixedphilip as normal.
+You must edit this file in a text editor and provide your own [bot token](https://dpp.dev/creating-a-bot-application.html), after which you can run fixedphilip as normal.

 Aside from the `token`, the `config.json` also contains the following keys (remove a key to reset it to its defaults):
 - `prefix` - the default/global chat prefix for old-style commands